Here's all the information you need about the Galaxy Note 7 fires and recall — the events that led to the phone being discontinued.

 Weeks later, with the recall in full swing and old Note 7s being replaced by hundreds of thousands of new "safe" models, reports started to arise of the same exact failures happening with these replacement phones.
 With consumers quickly losing faith in the Note 7 name, carriers in early October voluntarily offered free returns and exchanges for all Note 7s, and eventually stopped selling the phone altogether.

-On October 10, Samsung issued a statement that it is halting sales of the Galaxy Note 7 globally and encouraging consumers to return their Galaxy Note 7 to where they bought it from.
-Shortly after, Samsung officially canceled the phone, and the U.S. authorities issued a second recall, banning sales of the Note 7, and forbiding passengers from bringing it onboard airplanes.
+On October 10, Samsung issued a statement that it was halting sales of the Galaxy Note 7 globally and encouraging consumers to return their Galaxy Note 7 to where they bought it from.
+Shortly after, Samsung officially canceled the phone, and the U.S. authorities issued a second recall, banning sales of the Note 7, and forbidding passengers from bringing it onboard airplanes.
+Major airlines banned the use of the phone while on planes, shortly followed by the FAA officially banning it on all flights.

-Samsung's official stance is that all Galaxy Note 7 owners — of both old and new phones — should return their phone to the carrier or retailer they purchased it from.
-Because of the ongoing situation with the phone there are extended return and exchange periods for owners of the Note 7, and there shouldn't be any issues with having your purchase refunded or your phone exchanged for a different model.
-A press release from Samsung's Korean arm says returns will be possible until at least December 31, 2016.
+Samsung's official stance is that all Galaxy Note 7 owners — of both old and new phones — should return their phone to the carrier or retailer they purchased it from as soon as possible.
+Even if your phone "seems" fine, it absolutely is not.
+Because of the situation with the phone there are extended return and exchange periods for owners of the Note 7, and there shouldn't be any issues with having your purchase refunded or your phone exchanged for a different model.

 Samsung has an updated Note 7 recall page with information on how to contact various U.S. retailers for a refund or exchange.
 The company has done the same in Canada, asking customers to call 1-800-SAMSUNG to find the closest place to return their Note 7.
 And in the UK, carriers say that while they haven't taken direct action just yet, they are monitoring the situation and are in contact with Samsung.